Dmitry-Borodkin/voidc/doc/tutorial.md

 All the above definitions/declarations are *global* and are visible in all subsequent units.
 The order is important!
 Every identifier must be defined or declared before it can be used.

+Now let's see what's interesting in the second unit:

+- Expressions in C style with some features:

+    - The assignment operator symbol looks like `:=` (same as initialization).
+    - The cast operator looks like `( <value> : <type> )`.
+Parentheses are mandatory.
+    - For other details of the expressions, see below...

+- C-style flow control constructs:

+    - `for` loop with some C++ style tricks.
+Quite familiar `if`...
+    - `v_continue()` looks a little unusual, but is quite recognizable.
+    - More details on flow control below...